CynicalBird/meetup-site/README.md

 # meetup-site
-A web app made with vue js, to help coordinate meet ups between users.
+A web app made with vue js, vuetify.js and firebase to help coordinate meet ups between users.